nest/nest-simulator/doc/developer_space/documentation_workflow.md

 For developer documentation of the C++ code, we use [Doxygen](http://doxygen.org/) comments extensively throughout NEST.
-If you add or modify the code, please ensure you document your changes with the correct Doxygen syntax (see also \ref devdoc_coding_conventions "Coding conventions").
+If you add or modify the code, please ensure you document your changes with the correct Doxygen syntax (see \ref devdoc_coding_conventions "Coding conventions").

+### Update PyNEST code

 For information on updating PyNEST, see [our Read the Docs contribution guide](https://nest-simulator.readthedocs.io/en/stable/contribute/index.html).

 ## Contribute to developer documentation

-Add or update pages in `doc/developer_space/` as markdown (`.md`) files.
+### Add or modify pages in the developer space

+The `doc/developer_space/`  contains several topics for developers, including NEST architecture, design decisions, coding conventions and workflows.
+These topics are written in markdown so Doxygen can easily build them along with the C++ code.
+We welcome all developers to contribute and improve these documents.
+The same rules for contributing other docs and code apply to these pages.

+We have additional documentation that is more user-oriented on Read the Docs.
+Please ensure the changes you make to code are reflected in the appropriate documentation sections for either developer or users/contributors.

+All contribution guides can be found [here](https://nest-simulator.readthedocs.io/en/stable/contribute/index.html).

+#### Format of markdown files

 Each file should begin with a level-1 heading followed by a Doxygen page label:

 ```markdown
 # Page Title {#devdoc_my_page}
 ```

-To nest the page under this index in the HTML tree nav, add it to this file using `\subpage devdoc_my_page "Link text"`.
-For cross-references from other pages (not intended as children), use `\ref devdoc_my_page "Link text"`.

 Images go in `doc/developer_space/static/img/` and can be embedded with: